bartosiak/todolist/README.md

-#TODOLIST
+# TODOLIST

 TodoList is a simple web application that allows you to create and manage your to-do lists.
 You can add items to the list, mark them as completed by checking the checkboxes, and remove them from the list.

-##Features
+## Features

 - Create multiple to-do lists eg. todolist/Work
 - Add new items to the list
 - Remove items from the list

-##Technologies Used
+## Technologies Used

--Front-end: HTML, CSS, JavaScript
+- Front-end: HTML, CSS, JavaScript
--Back-end: Node.js, Express.js
+- Back-end: Node.js, Express.js
--Database: MongoDB
+- Database: MongoDB
--External Libraries: Mongoose, EJS
+- External Libraries: Mongoose, EJS

-##Installation
+## Installation

 To run the TodoList application locally, please follow these steps:

 1. Clone the repository:
-   bash:
    git clone https://github.com/your-username/TodoList.git

 2. Install the dependencies: